-By appointing Mr. Krippner and Mr. Salewski to the Executive Board, the Supervisory Board is highlighting its goal of promoting long-serving employees to the head of the Group.
-Also, by appointing Prof. Dr. Morner to the Supervisory Board, a professional who has taught in the fields of corporate governance, business ethics and social change, the company is successfully pursuing the goal of incorporating external expertise as regards general business and social concerns.
-Led by Prof. Dr. Morner, a concept is currently being developed to further promote employees' management skills and opportunities for advancement.
+By appointing Mr. Carsten Salewski and Mr. Peter Krippner to the Executive Board, the Supervisory Board is highlighting its goal of promoting long-serving employees to the head of the Group.
+Also, by appointing Prof. Dr. Michèle Morner to the Supervisory Board, a professional who has taught in the fields of corporate governance, business ethics and social change, the company is successfully pursuing the goal of incorporating external expertise as regards general business and social concerns.
+Led by Prof. Dr. Morner, a concept was established to further promote employees' management skills and opportunities for advancement.
+This concept is subject to ongoing further development.

 - Equal opportunities: The diversity concept also includes the principle of equal opportunities.
 Women should have equal opportunities for advancement at Viscom AG and in the Group as a whole.
 As described above, this is partially encouraged by set quotas.
-In the interests of equal opportunities and the role model function thus entailed, the Executive Board and Supervisory Board welcome the fact that, in Prof. Dr. Morner, 33 % of the seats on the Supervisory Board are now held by women.
+In the interests of equal opportunities and the role model function thus entailed, the Executive Board and Supervisory Board welcome the fact that, in Prof. Dr. Michèle Morner, 33 % of the seats on the Supervisory Board are now held by women.